cdmandrews/cdmandrews.github.io/3301/weekly/week-02-notes.md

 2. The district attorney/prosecutor, who doesn't care about grammar or how well the officer presents himself or herself; the DA is looking to determine if the suspect should be charged and prosecuted and is thus looking for details that will correspond with legal statutes.
 3. The defense attorney, who wants to derail the whole thing and looks for errors, missing information, contradictions, grammar errors that lead to confusion, and unethical or nonstandard police behaviors in the report.

 Notice who's not in the list: **people who the report is about** (i.e. suspects, victims, or people involved in the reported incident) and **the public**.
 Both groups do have a relative stake in a police report, but in most cases the report acts as a record that the person can obtain rather than a document that's written to them.
 Because it is about them, because they have a right to documentation that's about them, or because they have a vested interest in the outcome, they are a stakeholder, but not an audience.
 If you've ever gotten a traffic citation, on the other hand, it likely has instructions for how to handle the citation, where to pay a fine, what website or municipality you need to report to, and that sort of thing.
 For that stuff, you're most definitely the audience.
-But in that case, you're no longer "the public"--you're a specific audience "person who has received a citation", one with a different set of needs, goals, attitudes, and experiences from some general public.
+But in that case, you're no longer "the public"&mdash;you're a specific audience "person who has received a citation", one with a different set of needs, goals, attitudes, and experiences from some general public.

+I don't want to push this "public" rant too far&mdash;I'm not saying it's not a real thing or that documents aren't directed to the public ever.
+What I _am_ saying is that "the public" is a less useful construct for us as writers than a more specific vision of a community or of types of persons we're addressing or communicating with through our writing.

 > <sub>The above information comes from Leslie Seawright's fine 2012 dissertation, "[The Literacy Practices of Law Enforcement](https://scholarworks.uark.edu/cgi/viewcontent.cgi?referer=&httpsredir=1&article=1294&context=etd)".
 She published this research in 2017 as [_Genres of Power_](https://www.amazon.com/Genre-Power-Writers-Readers-Rhetoric/dp/0814118429)</sub>